OSC/keycloak-theme/README.md

 Only login.ftl has been modified, so if the user may access another page that uses a different template, we might consider adding the logo to template.ftl instead.

+## LICENSE

+- Code licensed under MIT License
+- Brand icons are not.
+All OSC and AweSim brand icons are trademarks of OSC.
+  These icons should only be used to represent OSC.
+  Please do not use brand logos for any purpose except to represent that particular brand or service.